owncloud/ocis-hello/_index.md

 - a vue.js frontend using the API
 - configuration options for admins

-It can be integrated into [ownCloud Web](https://github.com/owncloud/web) as documented in the [extensions docs](https://owncloud.github.io/ocis/extensions/#external-web-apps).
+It can be integrated into [ownCloud Web](https://github.com/owncloud/web) as documented in the [custom apps docs](https://owncloud.dev/clients/web/custom-apps/).